ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 ~~~

 Running STAR to align ( or map ) the reads and optionaly filter and sort them.

 In contrast to most apps or programms, STAR does not have a help function.
 running STAR -h or STAR --help will result in a n error.
 For information on what arguments to use you can or need to
 use have a look at the
 [STAR manual.](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf).

+Here are some ecsamples of comman used arguments.

 ~~~
 $ cd ~/RNAseq070319/trimmed/